 Difficulty keeping your eyes open

 Depending on the severity of dry eye, it may be difficult to keep your eyes open.
-This can occur if dry eye syndrome leads to extreme light sensitivity or the sensation that something is in your eye.
+This may occur if dry eye syndrome causes extreme light sensitivity or a chronic sensation that something is stuck in your eye.

-While artificial tears may provide enough moisture to partially open your eyes, you may still feel the need to squint, especially when exposed to a computer screen or sunlight.
+While artificial tears may provide enough moisture to partially open your eyes, you may still feel the urge to squint, especially when exposed to a computer screen or sunlight.

 Difficulty reading or driving

-While blurry vision can be a sign that you need a stronger prescription for your glasses or contacts, it is also a symptom of chronic dry eye syndrome.
+While blurred vision often signals that you need a stronger prescription, it's also a common symptom of chronic dry eye syndrome.

-While more research is needed, there may be a connection between headaches and dry eye.
+While there's room for more research, studies have shown that there may be a connection between headaches and dry eye.
 A population-based case study of more than 72,000 patients published by JAMA Ophthalmology (2019) found that people who suffer from migraine headaches are more likely to have dry eyes compared to the general population.

 It’s not clear why.
-Being female and of an advanced age “play an important role in determining the strength of this association,” the researchers said.
+According to the paper, being female and of advanced age play an important role in determining the strength of this association.

 A 2015 study, published in the journal Cornea evaluated the connection between dry eye disease and depressive symptoms in more than 6,000 women.
 Researchers found that women diagnosed with dry eye had a higher likelihood of developing depressive moods, anxiety, and psychological stress.

-Schedule an appointment with Belill Eye Care, PLC to help find the right treatment options for you, to increase the quality of your tears and improve the quality of your life.
+If you have dry eye, we encourage you to schedule an appointment with Belill Eye Care, PLC in order to find the best treatment options and thus increase the quality of your tears and life.

 Belill Eye Care, PLC serves patients from Clio, Flint, Flushing, and Mt.
-Morris, all throughout Michigan.
+Morris, Michigan and surrounding communities.

-- A: If you experience itchiness, light sensitivity, tearing and tired eyes it could be a sign that you have dry eye syndrome.
-If you experience these symptoms regularly, get your eyes checked out by an eye doctor, who can officially diagnose your symptoms and offer treatment.
+- A: If you experience itchiness, light sensitivity, tearing and tired eyes, it could indicate that you have dry eye syndrome.
+Get your eyes checked by an eye doctor, who will thoroughly diagnose your symptoms and offer lasting treatment.

 - A: Various things can cause dry, itchy eyes.
-Some of the most common causes include blocked glands, sensitivity to the environment (wind, air pollution), infrequent blinking, certain medications, contact lenses and demodex mites.
+Some of the most common causes include blocked glands, environmental factors (wind, air pollution), infrequent blinking, certain medications, standard contact lenses and Demodex mites.